|Best electric||Chef’sChoice Trizor XV||SEE IT||

 It might sound crazy, but a dull knife is a dangerous knife.
-When a kitchen knife is dull, it’s more likely to slip off whatever you’re attempting to cut, and when it slips, that’s when it can hit a finger.
+When a chefs knife is dull, it’s more likely to slip off whatever you’re attempting to cut, and when it slips, that’s when it can hit a finger.
 A super-sharp knife, on the other hand, will stay where you want it to—away from your hands—and also make your life far easier in the kitchen.
-So if you have a kitchen knife, you need a kitchen knife sharpener.
+So if you have a kitchen knife, you need the best knife sharpeners to keep them maintened.

 But there are so many different kinds of home sharpeners.
 There are electric sharpeners, two-stage hand sharpeners, and whetstones.
 It can be difficult to know which one is right for you, but a lot depends on what kind of knife you have, and how much you care about keeping it around.
 Remember that when you’re sharpening a knife, you’re removing metal.
 The more you remove, the shorter your knife’s lifespan will be.
 The goal is to remove the bare minimum of metal, which can be tricky at first.
-The best knife sharpener will maximize your knife’s lifespan and effectiveness.
+Knife sharpeners will maximize your knife’s lifespan and effectiveness.

-- Best knife sharpener for Japanese knives: Premium Knife Sharpening Stone Set
+- Best for Japanese knives: Premium Knife Sharpening Stone Set

-- Best honing steel, inexpensive option: 10 Inches Honing Steel Knife Sharpening Steel Sharpening Rod
+- Best honing steel, budget: 10 Inches Honing Steel Knife Sharpening Steel Sharpening Rod

-- Best honing steel, upgraded model: Saveur Selects Carbon Sharpening Steel
+- Best honing steel, premium: Saveur Selects Carbon Sharpening Steel

-- Best manual, pull-through sharpener: Mueller Original Premium Knife Sharpener
+- Best manual: Mueller Original Premium Knife Sharpener

-- Best budget kitchen-knife sharpener: Whetstone Knife Sharpening Stone Set
+- Best budget: Whetstone Knife Sharpening Stone Set

-What should I look for in the best knife sharpener?
+What should I look for in the best knife sharpeners?

 The best knife sharpeners come in a variety of configurations and with lots of different features.
 The options with bells and whistles aren’t necessarily what the professionals would recommend, but they can be the easiest to use.
 Here’s your guide to finding the best knife sharpener.